nadburger/cmd_box/README.md

 # cmd_box

 When you want to open a shell on a remote system but you don't want to open a process called cmd.

-The python file is an example on how to call the dll.
+The argument_checker python file is an example on how to call the dll.

 I'm going to add features so stay tuned!

 ---